James Scott, Duke of Monmouth: Officer and commander

 On 14 February 1663, almost 14 years old, shortly after having been brought to England, James was created Duke of Monmouth, with the subsidiary titles of Earl of Doncaster and Baron Scott of Tynedale, all three in the Peerage of England, and, on 28 March 1663, he was appointed a Knight of the Garter.

 On 20 April 1663, just days after his 14th birthday, the Duke of Monmouth was married to the heiress Anne Scott, 4th Countess of Buccleuch.
 He took his wife's surname upon marriage.
 The day after his marriage, the couple were made Duke and Duchess of Buccleuch, Earl and Countess of Dalkeith, and Lord and Lady Scott of Whitchester and Eskdale in the Peerage of Scotland.
 The Duke of Monmouth was popular, particularly for his Protestantism.
-The King's official heir presumptive, James, Duke of York, had openly converted to Roman Catholicism.
+The king's official heir presumptive, James, Duke of York, had openly converted to Roman Catholicism.

 In 1665, at the age of 16, Monmouth served in the English fleet under his uncle, the Duke of York, in the Second Anglo-Dutch War.
 In June 1666, he returned to England to become captain of a troop of cavalry.
-On 16 September 1668 he was made colonel of the His Majesty's Own Troop of Horse Guards.
+On 16 September 1668 he was made colonel of His Majesty's Own Troop of Horse Guards.
 He acquired Moor Park in Hertfordshire in April 1670.
 Following the death in 1670, without a male heir, of Josceline Percy, 11th Earl of Northumberland, the earl's estates reverted to the Crown.
 King Charles II awarded the estates to Monmouth.
 The Countess of Northumberland successfully sued for the estates to be returned to the late Earl's only daughter and sole heiress, Lady Elizabeth Percy (1667–1722).

 At the outbreak of the Third Anglo-Dutch War in 1672, a brigade of 6,000 English and Scottish troops was sent to serve as part of the French army (in return for money paid to King Charles), with Monmouth as its commander.
 He became Lord Lieutenant of the East Riding of Yorkshire and Governor of Kingston-upon-Hull in April 1673.
 In the campaign of 1673 and in particular at the Siege of Maastricht that June, Monmouth gained a considerable reputation as one of Britain's finest soldiers.
 He was reported to be replacing Marshal Schomberg as commander of England's Zealand Expedition, but this did not happen.

-In 1674, Monmouth became Chancellor of Cambridge University and Master of the Horse, and King Charles II directed that all military orders should be brought first to Monmouth for examination, thus giving him effective command of the forces; his responsibilities included the movement of troops and the suppression of riots.
+In 1674, Monmouth became Chancellor of the University of Cambridge and Master of the Horse, and King Charles II directed that all military orders should be brought first to Monmouth for examination, thus giving him effective command of the forces; his responsibilities included the movement of troops and the suppression of riots.

+He successfully petitioned Charles II of England for the post of Commander-in-Chief of the Forces and was granted it in 1674.
+After his execution the post was again not filled until 1690, when it was bestowed upon John Churchill, Duke of Marlborough, during the King's absence in Ireland.
 In March 1677, he also became Lord Lieutenant of Staffordshire.